mozilla-releng/relengdocs/addons/addons.rst

-In order to make it listed we need a new build number (on a new buildid), relman may be ok with waiting for another RC, or they may be ok letting the new locale stay off AMO for the release cycle (until a dot release), this is mostly a value judgement on which path forward.
+In order to make it listed we need a new build number (on a new buildid), relman may be ok with waiting for another RC, or they may be ok letting the new locale stay off AMO for the release cycle (until a dot release), this is mostly a value judgment on which path forward.

 Screenshots relevant to above
 -----------------------------